makinacorpus/django-leaflet/docs/widget.rst

             fields = ('name', 'geom')
             widgets = {'geom': YourMapWidget()}

+To customise individual forms, you can either extend the geometry field as shown above, or inject a script into the form template.

-To add overlays to leaflet form widgets as shown for templates at ref::overlays_ and for admin widets at ref::admin_, insert an extra script into the form template in the same way as shown in ref::admin_.
+In this example, a custom set of overlays is added as shown for both ref::overlays_ and ref::admin_ widgets, insert an extra script into the form template in the same way as shown in ref::admin_.

 ::